FriendsOfCake/awesome-cakephp/README.md

 ## E-commerce
 *Plugins and applications for taking payments and building online e-commerce stores.*

-- [Paypal WPP plugin](https://github.com/cpierce/paypal-wpp) - Paypal Web Payments Pro Plugin for CakePHP
+- [PaypalWPP plugin](https://github.com/cpierce/paypal-wpp) - A plugin to make transactions to Paypal Web Payments Pro.

 ## Email
 *Plugins for sending and parsing email.*